syncfusion-content/javascript-docs/js/RangeNavigator/Appearance-And-Styling.md

 ##### Label Intersection

-When the labels overlap with each other based on the range navigator dimensions and label size, you can use the [`labelIntersectAction`](../api/ejrangenavigator#members:labelsettings-higherlevel-labelintersectaction) property to avoid overlapping.
+When the labels are overlap with each other based on the range navigator dimensions and label size, you can use the [`labelIntersectAction`](../api/ejrangenavigator#members:labelsettings-higherlevel-labelintersectaction) property to avoid overlapping.
 The default value of the [`labelIntersectAction`](../api/ejrangenavigator#members:labelsettings-higherlevel-labelintersectaction) is **none**.
 The other available values of the Label Intersect Actions are **hide**.

 {% highlight javascript %}